ph-rast/bmgarch/cran-comments.md

   GNU make is a build time requirement for Ubuntu

-* This is a resubmission of the first version of the package to CRAN

 ## Comments from CRAN admins:

 * 10.09.20 Gregor Seyer:
 > Please replace \dontrun with \donttest